 - The person struggles with mental health or physical health issues as a consequence of the behavior and/or the inability to stop.

-- The person has difficulties in significant relationships at home and, in some cases, at work because the behavior is so disruptive.
+- Person has difficulties in significant relationships at home and, in some cases, at work because the behavior is so disruptive.

 - The person experiences other negative consequences that are directly caused by continued, extreme, or chronic engagement in the behavior.
 For example, a person with a gambling addiction may gamble away the house, lose a job, and be forced into bankruptcy due to the extreme nature of the gambling.